 - VRS Benefits

 Health insurance is available to all regular and restricted full-time salaried faculty and staff (with a portion of the premium paid by the state).
 Part-time (salaried) staff employees are eligible to participate in the health insurance plans with no state contribution toward the premium.

 The health plan options available are COVA Care, COVA HealthAware, COVA High Deductible Health Plan (HDHP), Kaiser Permanente HMO, and TRICARE Supplement (for those who are eligible for TRICARE).

-If enrollment is received by the due date, the selected plan is effective the first day of the month following enrollment.
+Initial health insurance and flexible spending account elections received within the 30-day window are effective the first of the month following the date you become eligible to enroll.
+When that date is the first of the month, elections are effective that day.
 Enrollment is done by using the Web-based enrollment process (edirect.virginia.gov) or by submitting an enrollment paper form to Human Resources within 30 calendar days of hire.

 Group Life Insurance

 The College provides group term life insurance coverage at no cost for salaried employees.
 No enrollment forms are required.
 The amount of coverage is twice the employee's annual salary rounded to the nearest $1,000 for natural death and four times the rounded annual salary for accidental death.